 There’s a vast array of orthodontic appliances used to intercept developing malocclusion.
-Please call us at 02 9744 0222 for an Ortho Assessment (including 3D X-ray Scan, 3D Intraoral Scan, Photos) to know which one applies to your child, or to know whether your child needs one in the first place.
-We welcome patients from Ashfield, Burwood, Concord, Ryde and many other areas of Sydney, so don’t hesitate to book a consultation!
+Contact us on 02 9744 0222 for an Ortho Assessment (including 3D X-ray Scan, 3D Intraoral Scan, Photos) to know which one applies to your child, or to know whether your child needs one in the first place.

 Why do Adults need Orthodontic Treatment to treat Malocclusion?